AntonioPeinado/git-course/03-basis.md

 ### Working directory

-Its the directory where your project is located within your computer, changes here will be invisible to the rest of the team.
+It's the directory where your project is located within your computer, changes here will be invisible to the rest of the team.

 ### Staging area